presi300/Archie/README.md

 **-Any guarantee that Archie will work with anything?**

->No. Archie has been tested only with virtual machines (VMware, VirtualBox), as I simply do not have the time/hardware to test it on bare metal.
-But there is no reason why it shouldn't work.
+>Archie has been tested with both virtual machine software (VMWare/Virtualbox) with both BIOS and UEFI with very good results with both.
+That being said there is still no 100% guarantee it will work with EVERY hardware configuration.

 **-Is it better than archinstall?**